 drawbacks of visiting in October

 The weather during October in Bryce Canyon can be unpredictable.
 An October snowstorm is not out of the question.
 However, there’s also the possibility that there will be sunny, warm days.
 The biggest drawback of visiting Bryce Canyon in October is this unpredictability factor.
 The trails can be muddy or snowy, so plan accordingly.
 More than likely the roads in the Park will be completely open, but it’s always a good idea to check the most current conditions.

 things to do in october

-Hike the Queens Garden/Navajo Loop: This 3 mile moderately rated loop combines the Queen’s Garden and Navajo Loop trail.
-Fins, famous hoodoos, and douglas fir trees (plus its relatively short distance) make this the most popular trail in the park.
+Hike the Queens Garden/Navajo Loop: This 3-mile moderately rated loop combines the Queen’s Garden and Navajo Loop trails.
+Fins, famous hoodoos, and Douglas fir trees (plus its relatively short distance) make this the most popular trail in the park.
 Start at Sunset Point where and keep your eyes peeled for Thor’s Hammer.
 Head north along the rim of the canyon to Sunrise Point.
-Continue to the Queen’s Garden Trail where Queen Victoria rises from canyon floor.
-At this point the trail drops down into the canyon.
+Continue to the Queen’s Garden Trail where Queen Victoria rises from the canyon floor.
+At this point, the trail drops down into the canyon.
 Continue straight toward the Navajo Loop section through the Wall Street tunnel and back to Sunset Point.

 hiking in october